ludeoliveira/desafioCG/README.md

 `return sortedArr[Math.floor(sortedArr.length/2)]`

-Return the median value of the sorted array by finding the middle index since the array has an uneven number of elements. we find this index dividing the length of the array by two and then rounding the obtained number with the `Math.floor()` method.
+Return the median value of the sorted array by finding the middle index since the array has an uneven number of elements. we find this index by dividing the length of the array by two and then rounding the obtained number with the `Math.floor()` method.

 ### problema: calcular a mediana de um array não ordenado